Large brush fires in Alsip, Kankakee County fueled by winds, dry air

 In south suburban Alsip, firefighters responded to two massive plumes of black smoke that were spotted shortly after 11 a.m. in the 3800-block of 124th Place.
-Multiple fires were spotted along the railroad tracks there that eventually merged into one long fire that spanned nearly two miles and involved multiple homes and businesses.
+Multiple fires were spotted along the railroad tracks, which eventually merged into one long fire that spanned nearly two miles and involved multiple homes and businesses.

 "We found approximately five different incidents going on at the same time around the tracks that went from 127th Street on the south all the way to approximately 116th Street on the North.
 So almost about two miles of distance, altogether," said Alsip Fire Chief Thomas Styczynski.